Contradictory or Complementary Accounts?

 Later He appeared to the eleven as they sat at the table; and He rebuked their unbelief and hardness of heart, because they did not believe those who had seen Him after He had risen.
 (Mark 16:14)

 So they rose up that very hour and returned to Jerusalem, and found the eleven and those who were with them gathered together, saying, “The Lord is risen indeed, and has appeared to Simon!”
 And they told about the things that had happened on the road, and how He was known to them in the breaking of bread.
 Now as they said these things, Jesus Himself stood in the midst of them, and said to them, “Peace to you.”
 But they were terrified and frightened, and supposed they had seen a spirit.
-(Luke 24:33–37, emphasis in original)
+(Luke 24:33–37)

 Following His Resurrection from the dead, Jesus made a number of appearances to his followers—no less than ten of these are recorded in Scripture.
 Beginning on Resurrection Sunday, He “showed himself alive . . . by many infallible proofs” (Acts 1:3, KJV) and instructed His apostles and many other followers periodically for forty days.
 He then ascended from Mount Olivet, near Jerusalem, while the apostles watched (Acts 1:9–12).
 To sort out the verses in question, we need to examine several appearances in terms of when and where they occurred and who witnessed them.